It was a severe health problem when chemicals called ketones built up in the blood.

 - Additional insulin may be required.

-- You may need to test your blood glucose and ketone levels frequently (for example, every two hours).
+- You may need to frequently test your blood glucose and ketone levels (for example, every two hours).

 - Drink plenty of fluids without sugar.

-If you cannot eat, replace meals with snacks and drinks that contain carbohydrates to provide energy (for example, sips sugary drinks, suck on cooked sweets).
+If you cannot eat, replace meals with snacks and drinks that contain carbohydrates to provide energy (for example, sips sugary drinks, or suck on cooked sweets).